jmdavis/bemgr/usage.md

 On FreeBSD, `-f` causes the dataset to be unmounted even if it's busy.
 On Linux, `-f` is not supported, because `zfs umount` on Linux does not support forcefully unmounting datasets.

+On FreeBSD, `-f` attempts to unmount the dataset even if it's busy.
+However, on Linux, `-f` currently does nothing, because `zfs unmount` on Linux does not support forcibly unmounting datasets. `-f` is passed along to `zfs unmount`, so if it starts supporting it on Linux at some point in the future, then `bemgr umount` should start supporting it on Linux as well, but of course, that may never happen.